 One of the biggest benefits of immunisation is that it protects you and your family against contagious, vaccine-preventable diseases.
 Thanks to the successes of vaccine campaigns that have been running since the 1960s, significantly fewer children die from these diseases every year.
 In addition to protecting the people you hold closest, vaccinations also protect your wider community, as well as future generations to come.

-At Sirius Health we encourage a proactive approach to health and offer our patients immunisations for Mumps, Tetanus, Polio, Diphtheria, Measles, Hepatitis B, Whooping cough, Rubella, Influenza.
+At Super Health Chatswood Medical Centre we encourage a proactive approach to health and offer our patients immunisations for Mumps, Tetanus, Polio, Diphtheria, Measles, Hepatitis B, Whooping cough, Rubella, Influenza.

 How Do Vaccines Work?